 Decide what type of entertainment you want.
 A pianist for the cocktail hour, strolling violinists, a DJ or band?
 Your options are endless.
 Speaking of which, now’s the time to really start researching, interviewing and booking your vendors: photographer, videographer, reception entertainment, and florist.
 We will be there to make sure you hire the right people and help you with interviews and suggestions!

-Research and reserve hotel rooms for out-of-town guests and register for gifts or create a wedding bank account.
+Research and reserve hotel rooms for out-of-town guests and register for gifts or creat.